Inversion-Based Style Transfer with Diffusion Models: Experiments

 \section{Experiments}

-In this section, we provide comparisons and applications to demonstrate the effectiveness of our approach.
+In this section, we provide visual comparisons and applications to demonstrate the effectiveness of our approach.

 \paragraph{Implementation details} We retain the original hyper-parameter choices of SDMs.
 The training process takes about 20 minutes each image on one NVIDIA GeForce RTX3090 with a batch size of 1.
 The base learning rate was set to 0.001.
-The base learning rate is scaled by the number of GPUs and the batch size, for an effective rate of 0.04.
 The synthesis process takes the same time as SDM, which depends on the steps.